jazware/jazco-dev/_posts/2025-09-26-interning.md

 Even if we stick to sequential access, if it takes ~5-10ms to assign a UID, we can only assign ~100-200 UIDs per second, nowhere near the throughput we need to support.

-How can we get past this problem and allow us to give strings unique `uint64` keys in a high throughput and highly concurrent manner?
+How can we get past this problem and allow us to give strings unique `uint64` UIDs in a high throughput and highly concurrent manner?

-### Attempt #1: xxHash
+### Attempt #1: `xxHash`

-My first attempt to solve this problem was to try something that required no coordination and hash the string keys into `uint64`s using [xxHash](https://xxhash.com/).
+My first attempt to solve this problem was to try something that required no coordination and hash the string keys into `uint64`s using [`xxHash`](https://xxhash.com/).

-xxHash is a non-cryptographic hash algorithm that supports incredibly high throughput (dozens of GB/sec) and can produce 64 bit unsigned integer hashes of strings trivially.
+`xxHash` is a non-cryptographic hash algorithm that supports incredibly high throughput (dozens of GB/sec) and can produce 64 bit unsigned integer hashes of strings trivially.

 Implementing this would look something like:
 1. Hash the incoming string key
-2. Lookup the `uint64` UID to see if we've already got a value here
+2. Lookup the `uint64` UID to see if we've already assigned it to a string
-    - Reject if there's a collision
+    - Reject the transaction if there's a collision and give up
-3. Store the key in the `uid` map and the `uid` in the key map
+3. Store the key in the UID map and the UID in the key map
 4. Use the UID for anything else we need

-While the `uint64` keyspace is plenty large for our needs, using a hashing algorithm with no coordination means there's room for collisions and thus we'd need some logic to handle collisions (potentially by bucketing the keys somehow).
+While the `uint64` keyspace is plenty large for our needs assuming we distribute evenly among the whole space, using a hashing algorithm with no coordination means there's room for collisions and thus we'd need some additional logic (potentially by bucketing the keys somehow).

-Using the [Birthday Problem](https://stackoverflow.com/questions/45788721/where-can-i-find-xxhash64-and-md5-collision-probability-statistics) we can see that a keyspace with 64-bit hashes has a >50% chance of containing a single collision when we have only 5 billion keys in the set!
+Consulting the [Birthday Problem](https://stackoverflow.com/questions/45788721/where-can-i-find-xxhash64-and-md5-collision-probability-statistics) we can see that a keyspace with 64 bit hashes has a >50% chance of containing a single collision when we have only ~5 billion keys in the set!
 That's barely more keys than we can cram into a `uint32` and definitely won't suffice for the number of keys we expect to be storing!

-So, xxHash, while nice and coordination-free is probably not going to be the solution we need.
+So, `xxHash`, while nice and coordination-free is probably not going to be the solution we need.

 What else can we do?

 ### Attempt #2: Billions of Sequences

-Incrementing one sequence is clearly not an option because we can only increment a single sequence key ~100-200 times per second, but what if we instead had more than one sequence key?
+Incrementing one sequence is clearly not an option because we can only increment a single sequence ~100-200 times per second, but what if we instead had more than one sequence?

 Roaring Bitmaps managed to make highly efficient bitmap representations by breaking up a `uint32` keyspace into a `uint16`-wide set of `uint16`-wide keyspaces.
 Can we do something similar here?